ShenyiQinxin/spring-note/OOPconcepts/OOAD.md

 ```
 ## interface segregation principle
 client should not depend on interfaces that they do not use,
-use separated interfaces to decouple concerns, instead of using a fat class as a dependency
+use separated interfaces to decouple concerns, instead of using a fat interface as a dependency
 ```java
 Mechanic --->IRepairable
 Dealer --->ISellable